jtl-software/connector-documentation/book/features-matrix.rst

 To tell JTL-Wawi which features of JTL-Connector are supported by your endpoint implementation, you are required to build a **features matrix** and ship it with your endpoint code.

 Basically, this is a simple JSON file containing information about which features are supported or not.
-An example of a connector's features matrix is shown below to give you an idea of the basic concept behind this file.
+An example of a connector's features matrix is shown below, to give you an idea of the basic concept behind this file.
 The file is also available on `GitHub <https://github.com/jtl-software/connector-example/blob/master/config/features.json>`_.

 .. code-block:: json